 Shop for the 1977-70 Wayne Gretzky Sportscaster card on eBay (affiliate link)

 1979-80 Edmonton Oilers Wayne Gretzky Postcard

 In 1979 The Edmonton Oilers issued a team set of postcards.
-These are standard sized postcards with a glossy photo of the player on the front.
+These are standard-sized postcards with a glossy photo of the player on the front.
 Many collectors consider this to be a Wayne Gretzky rookie.
 They are relatively rare, but not too hard to find.
 They are not as expensive as his O-Pee-Chee or Topps rookie card.
-Many of these were written on or discarded, because it is an actual postcard.
-That makes them harder to find in high-grade condition.
+Many of these were written on and discarded because it is an actual postcard.
+That makes them harder to find in high-grade conditions.